City Centre Resignalling Project

 The Project has also taken in to consideration the need to modernise signalling equipment.
 Computer based interlocking will be used to replace the existing Relay based signalling systems in Howth/Howth Junction/Killester /Connolly and Pearse.

-- First phase of the project covers the section between Malahide/Howth and Killester
+- First phase of the project covers the section between Malahide/Howth to Killester

-- Second phase of the project covers the busy Connolly station area
+- Second phase of the project covers Killester to East Wall Junction

 The new signalling system will bring major benefits to our customers: